What is a Skydome/Skybox?

-Skyboxes are cubes, and skydomes are spheres or half spheres.
-Skydomes are often preferred over skyboxes for a number of reasons, mentioned below:
+Skydomes are spheres or half spheres, while Skyboxes are cubes.
+Skydomes are preferable over skyboxes for a number of reasons:

 The smooth edges of a skydome create a more uniform horizon line, and prevent pinching of the horizon texture.
 This pinching often occurs in the corners of skyboxes.

-Spherical UV maps can cover more texture image than a skybox UV map.
+Spherical UV maps cover more texture space than a skybox UV map.
 The rectangular design minimizes seams on the sphere - it includes only one vertical seam running from the bottom to the top of the shape.

 The two horizontal seams are hidden at the bottom and top of the sphere, and are pinched together to create one small point at either end.